bokulich-lab/q2-coordinates/README.md

     --o-distance-matrix dm.qza
 ```

+This computes geodesic distance (in meters) between each point.
+Note that samples with missing values are ignored.

 We can use this for other useful QIIME 2 methods, e.g., to compute a mantel test comparing two different distance matrices.
 E.g., we can compare Bray-Curtis dissimilarities between microbial communities to geospatial distances between our vineyard samples:
 ```
 qiime diversity mantel \